AndersonDesign1/AndersonDesign1/README.md

-- 👋 Hi, I’m Anderson Joseph a Frontend Developer, SEO Expert and Tech Trainer from Nigeria
+- 👋 Hi, I’m Anderson Joseph a Frontend Developer, SEO Expert and Instructor from Nigeria
 - 👀 I’m interested in building responsive, beautiful and secured websites.
 - 🌱 I’m currently learning Fullstack Development.
-- 💞️ I’m looking to collaborate on your website projects and Ideas.
+- 💞️ I’m looking to work collaborate on your website projects and Ideas.
 - 📫 say hi at https://andersonjoseph.dev/
 <!---
 AndersonDesign1/AndersonDesign1 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.